-Electricity Purchases
+Power Purchase Agreements

 Elektro purchases all of its electricity requirements under medium- and long-term contracts.
 Currently, approximately 75% of Elektro’s electricity requirements is purchased from former CESP generators (Tietê, Paranapanema and CESP Paraná) and the remaining 25% is purchased from Itaipu.